clients and staff gardening in a community garden

 ColumbiaCare believes that the stigma that comes from fear and misunderstanding can be a barrier to recovery for those who have a mental illness.
 Likewise, understanding, support and encouragement can be an extremely vital component in client care.
 In order to best encourage collaboration, we want to acknowledge and address safety concerns, make useful information accessible, express our commitment to protecting the rights of our residents, keep open the lines of communication, and, ultimately and ideally, have community get involved in a positive way.

-For the purposes of its importance to good community relations, the term "livability" basically means quality of life.
-We are in the business of providing this for our clients, and just as we expect goodwill and common courtesy from community members and neighbors, we have the same obligation to them.
-We all live in the same community and have the same desires, concerns, and expectations for the peaceful enjoyment of our homes and public spaces.
+For the purposes of its importance to good community relations, the term LIVABILITY basically means quality of life.
+We are in the business of providing this for our clients, and just as we expect goodwill and common courtesy from community members and neighbors, we have the same desire for them.
 We consider and promote this at every level of our programming, including development practices, staff training, ongoing property maintenance, and even client skills training around how to be successful in the community.
-We always aim to have one of the nicest properties on the block and maintain curb appeal.
-Not only is the right environment for our clients, it also impacts overall property values in the area.
+We always aim to have properties that convey our standards for quality and care.
+Not only is that the right environment for our clients, it also shows respect for our neighbors.
 We require staff to respect and obey traffic laws and honor parking agreements.
 We listen to and share with the right person any neighbor concerns so they can be quickly responded to and addressed.
 We respect quiet hours.
 And last but not least, we proactively look for ways to be good neighbors.

-As a provider, it is our responsibility and desire to ease concern and overcome objections, and yet continue to move forward with the project at hand.
+As a provider, it is our responsibility and desire to ease concern and overcome objections, and yet continue to move forward with the project and services that folks need, benefit from, and are entitled to.

 It is important to mention that ColumbiaCare will not participate in discriminatory housing practices, nor will we deny nor infringe upon our residents' rights or privacy based on: